sslavescu/sslavescu.github.io/readme.md

    Notably, Calibrate included functionalities beyond identifying **Personally Identifiable Information (PII)**; it also aimed to detect whether a person's **digital fingerprint** could be inferred from various data columns across multiple datasets owned by an organisation.
 This capability empowered companies to assess their data for privacy concerns before utilising it for **Machine Learning models** or **Business Intelligence **systems**.

-# Engineering Management Approach
+## Engineering Management Approach

 I will outline my engineering management approach focused on building a productive culture, fostering an effective work environment, and implementing a robust Software Development Life Cycle (SDLC) to develop a high-performing team, all with the added challange of COVID lockdowns.

-## Initial SDLC and Team Dynamics
+### Initial SDLC and Team Dynamics

 The incumbent SDLC was centered around Scrum, with a Scrum Master responsible for ensuring the team understood and effectively applied Scrum principles.
 My primary role was to identify the best ways to support the team in developing the approved software product designs while ensuring their adaptability to frequently changing product requirements, which is typical for a start-up environment.
 I collaborated closely with the Scrum Master to secure appropriate access that would enable me to mentor the engineers on my team while granting them the autonomy to produce high-quality code and embrace the challenges inherent in their work.

-## Continuous Delivery Pipeline
+### Continuous Delivery Pipeline

 I also partnered with the DevOps team to implement the necessary components for a continuous delivery pipeline for our products.
 This included establishing a branching strategy in Git, implementing code quality assurance tools and configurations, and defining the appropriate testing strategies for unit testing, integration testing, and user acceptance testing (UAT).

-## Security Practices
+### Security Practices

 Collaboration with the Security team was essential to ensure that our development process adhered to secure coding practices.
 We engaged in appropriate security testing, including penetration testing, at critical points to address necessary security risks as outlined by the OWASP Top 10.

-## Alignment and Collaboration
+### Alignment and Collaboration

 An integral aspect of establishing a successful SDLC and coherent culture at Truata was aligning with the Engineering Manager of the Data Engineering team and the Chief Data Scientist overseeing the Data Science team.
 We maintained effective communication channels and adopted similar management approaches.
 When the Data Engineering Manager departed, I took over managerial responsibilities for that team as well.

-## Behavior-Driven Development (BDD)
+### Behavior-Driven Development (BDD)

 The resulting SDLC was based on **Behavior-Driven Development (BDD)**, which facilitated effective collaboration with the Product Manager, as he could describe functionalities using the Given-When-Then framework.
 This approach allowed our engineers to comprehend the necessary functionality as well as the associated tests.
 I fostered a culture of quality software development by promoting comprehensive integration and user acceptance testing.
 Rather than having a separate testing team, engineers were responsible for either developing functional code or writing test code during sprints, ensuring they did not work on the same product feature simultaneously.
 This approach achieved two significant goals for high-quality software development:
 1. Most tests were automated, with manual testing being minimal and reserved for emergencies.
 2. Engineers gained a deeper understanding of various application features from a user’s perspective through their engagement in testing.

-## Culture of Openness and Collaboration
+### Culture of Openness and Collaboration

 I encouraged a culture of open knowledge sharing, constructive criticism, and a shared understanding of architectural decisions (ADR).
 Given that we were navigating the height of the COVID-19 pandemic, my team held as many non-work-related gatherings as possible to foster a team spirit.
 I maintained an "open-door" culture, virtually, by inviting colleagues to reach out to me using Microsoft Teams whenever they needed assistance, without requiring permission or blocking my calendar, essentially simulating the experience of walking to someone’s desk.

 I also empowered engineers to explore solutions independently and consider changing architectural decisions to enhance product quality.
 As long as they supported their proposals with sound technical reasoning, I welcomed discussions and debates, provided we remained focused on delivering the best possible product within the agreed timelines.
 If their suggested changes demonstrated clear benefits, I supported them in discussions with the Product Manager to revise the delivery roadmap.

-## Team Development and Achievements
+### Team Development and Achievements

-From June 2020 to August 2022, I built and developed a high-performing **Web & Integrations team** capable of delivering the two primary products mentioned earlier.
+From June 2020 to August 2022, I have built and developed a high-performing **Web & Integrations team** capable of delivering the two primary products mentioned earlier.
 The team successfully added new features and collaborated with product managers and clients to meet high standards of performance, user experience, and cost efficiency.
-I onboarded three experienced engineers, each of whom took over leadership of their respective group of engineers focused on their areas of expertise: UI, Integrations backend, and runtime environments.
+I onboarded three experienced engineers, each of whom took over leadership of their respective group of engineers focused on their areas of expertise: UI, Integrations, and runtime environments.
 By supporting the promotion of two of these experienced engineers to **Principal Engineer** level, I effectively established two well-connected teams: one dedicated to UI and the other to backend integration.
-Ultimately, I grew the Web & Integrations team from 4 members to 12, successfully maintaining a team of 10 engineers even when the sales process for the two products did not meet expected levels.
+Ultimately, I grew the Web & Integrations team to 12 engineers, successfully maintaining a team of 10 engineers even when the sales process for the two products did not meet expected levels.

-## Software Architecture experience in Truata
+### Software Architecture experience in Truata

-# Architectural Approach for Privacy-Enhanced Analytics Platform (PEAP) and Calibrate
+#### Architectural Approach for Privacy-Enhanced Analytics Platform (PEAP) and Calibrate

 I will outline the approach I used for designing the architecture of the two products mentioned above.

 My guiding principles, patterns, and practices were derived from **Domain Driven Design** and the [Reactive Manifesto](https://www.reactivemanifesto.org) for implementing reactive systems.
 I focused on identifying Bounding Contexts, creating Context Maps, developing a shared Ubiquitous Language, and defining the appropriate domain Events and Entities.
 I then applied the principles of the Reactive Manifesto—**Responsive**, **Elastic**, **Message Driven**, and **Resilient**—to select the right patterns, modules, and components for the implementation.

-## Privacy-Enhanced Analytics Platform (PEAP)
+- Privacy-Enhanced Analytics Platform (PEAP)

 For the **Privacy-Enhanced Analytics Platform (PEAP)**, I developed an **event-driven architecture** utilising Angular for the front end.
 The senior engineer I hired to lead the UI team was an expert in Angular.
 The backend was built using microservices in Java, deployed with containers, and incorporated **RabbitMQ** as the message broker.
 The data engineering aspect utilised **KNIME**, a data science platform that facilitated the execution and management of Spark jobs.
 Although the data engineering solution was more complex than necessary at the time, it represented the "legacy" method for running Jupyter notebooks within a Spark cluster environment.

 The primary reason for proposing an event-driven integration was to abstract the data engineering platform through events, enabling future replacement with a simpler solution.

-## Calibrate Product
+- Calibrate Product

 For the **Calibrate product**, I designed a similar architecture, accommodating the long-running data processing elements essential to the solution.
 This design also aimed to support potential data processing clusters that clients might already have in place, including Databricks subscriptions, personal Spark Cluster environments, or other technologies like Apache Beam or Apache Flink.